rekhaDevs/samagragovernance.in/src/pages/team/index.md

       RTI International, India.
 He has also been part of programmes and projects at Federation of Indian Chambers of Commerce and Industry (FICCI) and Central Board of Secondary Education (CBSE).
-A strong passion for creating impact at scale through the ambit of governance brings Mehul to Samagra.
+A strong passion for creating impact at scale through the ambit of governance brought him to Samagra.
       Currently, he is part of the KONNECT team in Odisha.
     image: /img/mehul.jpg
     linkedInProfile: 'https://www.linkedin.com/in/mehul-sehgal-a38337152/'